 How often do you check back on your favourite website to see if new content has been uploaded?
+How would you like to automatically subscribe to your favourite websites?

 If you are like me, then the answer to this question is often.
 If not daily but possibly weekly.
-It’s a time-consuming process and thankfully one I haven’t had to undertake for years however I am still surprised by the number of people who do not know about the very useful RSS feed.
+It’s a time-consuming process and thankfully one I haven’t had to undertake for years.
+I am however still surprised by the number of people who do not know about the very useful RSS feed.

 Many websites incorporate an RSS feed facility so it makes keeping up to date much easier.
 Popular sites such as news, current affairs, sport and weather, or special interest sites just like this blog, can all be set up so that any new content is bought straight to you.